wholesale hemp flower buds

 Nonetheless, the TTB made an unwelcome reappearance in the Castetters’ lives with a product audit last year.
 Under current federal policy, terpenes extracted from hemp flowers cannot legally be added to consumable products.
 By late 2019, the Food and Drug Administration had given the order to stopper Sovereign Vines.
 Not that all authorities agreed: “New York State Liquor Authority has always stood behind us,” Castetter told us.
 “The legislature, the governor’s office, absolutely.”
 Even the office of Sen. Chuck Schumer, which has occasionally been known to dabble in chill vibes, backed the company.
 But for now, after bottling around 2,000 gallons, Sovereign is shelving its wine business.

-Through their sister project, Castetter Sustainability Group, the family will keep exploring hemp potential, working with local farmers and entrepreneurs on research and regulation.
+However, Through their sister project, Castetter Sustainability Group, the family will keep exploring hemp potential, working with local farmers and entrepreneurs on research and regulation.
 After all, it’s still an eco-friendly component that can be used to make clothes, cosmetics, and even wineries.

 The Grapes Stay in the Picture: New Zealand Harvest Docu ‘Vintage’ Premieres